 If you look online, there are huge volumes on how to improve your credit score.
 I have no inclination to go over that ground or hand out generic advice.
-What I have tried to do in this blog is capture specific issues relating to mortgages, and outline some of the vested interests from credit reference agencies, which will explain why your ‘score’ is far less relevant than you think.
+What I have tried to do in this blog is outline how your credit score works, capture specific issues relating to mortgages, and outline some of the vested interests from credit reference agencies.
+This will explain why your ‘score’ is far less relevant than you think.

 Also, a bank has the security of a property on a mortgage which isn’t the case with other forms of credit, so they are often more flexible than you would think.
 Below are some key things to think about, and what action you can take to improve your chances of getting the best mortgage possible:

 - It goes without saying but this is the biggest factor of your score that you can control.
 If you have always made your payments on time, read to the next point, if you haven’t, the next part if very relevant to you:

 - While missing payments, or having more serious issues like Defaults, County Court Judgements (CCJ’s), Mortgage Arrears, Bankruptcy etc are never going to help, equally, they are not a show stoppers either.

 - Think of your credit file like your driving license.
 You may in the past have had points, or even been disqualified, but after time they fall off, and after 5 years, no matter what has happened in the past, you are considered to have a ‘clean’ driving license when coming to get insurance or hire cars etc. Your credit file is exactly the same.